 The studio was equipped with consoles built by J-Mar Electronics of Toronto.
 Around 1964, the main studio was equipped for 4-track audio.
 In 1970, an 8-track recorder was added and, in 1974, Montreal’s first 16-track Studer recorder.
 The new owners moved the studio to 910 de la Gauchetière in 1978.
 Studios Marko still remains in operation.

-Recordists over the years have included among others Michel Fontaine, Dominique Earhardt, Barry Lucking, Tim Hewlings, Serge Lacroix, Réal Leblanc, André Perrault, Sylvain Jacob and Luc Thériault.
+Other sound engineers who have worked at Studio Marko include Dominique Earhardt, Barry Lucking, Tim Hewlings, Serge Lacroix, Réal Leblanc, André Perrault, Sylvain Jacob and Luc Thériault.